mohammadreza87/mystories/ARCHITECTURE_REVIEW.md

 ## Conclusion

-MyStories has a solid foundation but needs architectural refinement to scale.
+Next Tale has a solid foundation but needs architectural refinement to scale.
 The proposed refactoring will:

 ✅ **Reduce code by 20%** (eliminate duplication)
 ✅ **Improve maintainability** (clear structure)